haalcala/nathan-assignments/README.md

 # Assignments for Nathan

 Choose your favourite programming language and comply as instructed.
-Don't use any library.
+Don't use any library unless otherwise stateds.

 ## 1 Dump file as hex